Ganzabahl/Ansible_Infrastructure/README.md

 ## Note:
 Things that are still being debugged or not priotized:
 The role is working when using stand-alone Ansible.
-When testing with ansible-semaphore I however get some apt locked and "require root" issues despite become is set.
+When testing with ansible-semaphore I however get some "apt locked" and "require root" issues despite become is set to true.
 OpenSuse works with Leap.
 Thumbleweed and MicroOS is not yet supported by this playbook.